-Europe’s top cities all have some things in common: landmarks recognized the world over, food worth cooping up on a flight for, and some sort of beer or wine culture come to mind.
+Europe’s top cities have some things in common: landmarks recognized the world over, food worth cooping up on a flight for, and some sort of beer or wine culture come to mind.
 But it’s a special few that have all that and spectacular hiking within or just outside of city limits.
-Luckily for anyone who likes to break up museum visits and diet-defying meals with cardio and bird’s-eye views, these seven European metropolises make it easy to add hiking to your itinerary.
+Luckily for anyone who likes to break up museum visits and diet-defying meals with cardio and bird’s-eye views, these seven European cities make it easy to add hiking to your itinerary.
 Here’s the best trek by each one.

 Sörmlandsleden, Stockholm, Sweden